Scuba Gear

 in full scuba gear.
 They suggested I get a weight belt and duck

 down and share air with them.
+Please keep in mind that I was already very mindful

 Thus a weight belt was borrowed and the outing was a great success.

-Afterwards, I was across the road at Aquatic Adventures ,
+Afterwards, I was across the road at Aquatic Adventures,

 in Rye Victoria, and saw the same 14 pocket weight belt.
 So I bought one, together with